Iryna Venediktova: Biography

-Scientific and pedagogical activity
+Education and academic career

-2000–2004 – lecturer of the Department of Law of the Kharkiv Humanitarian Institute of the People's Ukrainian Academy.

-In 2003 at the Yaroslav Mudryi National Law Academy passed her PhD thesis on «Agreement on trust management of property as a form of implementation of the legal institution of trust management of property in Ukraine», received a PhD in Law.
+From 2000 to 2004, Venediktova worked as a lecturer in the Department of Law at the Kharkiv Humanitarian Institute of the People's Ukrainian Academy.
+In 2003, she defended her PhD thesis at the Yaroslav Mudryi National Law University on the topic Agreement on trust management of property as a form of implementation of the legal institution of trust management of property in Ukraine, receiving a PhD in Law.

-2004 р. – Associate professor of the Department of Justice of V.N.
-Karazin Kharkiv National University.

-2005–2019 – Head of the Department of Civil Law at V.N.
-Karazin Kharkiv National University.

-In 2013, at Taras Shevchenko National University of Kyiv, she passed her doctoral thesis on the subject of “Protection of interests guaranteed by law in civil law”.

-In 2014, she received the academic rank of professor at the Department of Civil Law at V.N.
-Karazin Kharkiv National University.
+In 2004, she became an associate professor in the Department of Justice at VN Karazin Kharkiv National University.
+From 2005 to 2019, she headed the Department of Civil Law at the same university.
+In 2013, she defended her doctoral thesis at Taras Shevchenko National University of Kyiv on the topic Protection of interests guaranteed by law in civil law.
+In 2014, she received the academic rank of professor in the Department of Civil Law at the VN Karazin Kharkiv National University.

-She trained numerous Doctors of Philosophy: under her supervision passed one doctoral thesis and ten theses for PhD in Law.

-Combined scientific and pedagogical work with practical activity:

-2010-2019 – Member of the Foundation of Medical Law and Bioethics of Ukraine;

-2012-2015 – Leading researcher of the Research Institute of Legal support of innovative Development of the National Academy of Legal Sciences of Ukraine;

-2016-2019 – Arbitrator of the International commercial Arbitration Court at the Ukrainian Chamber of Commerce and Industry;

-2016-2019 – Member of the Scientific Advisory Board at the Supreme Court of Ukraine.

-Author of more than 100 scientific and methodological works published in domestic and foreign publications, including 8 monographs, 80 scientific and 4 scientific and methodological publications.
+Venediktova supervised one doctoral thesis and ten PhD theses in law.
+She is the author of more than 100 scientific and methodological publications, including eight monographs, 80 scientific publications and four scientific-methodological works.

+Alongside her academic work, Venediktova held several professional and research-related positions.
+From 2010 to 2019, she was a member of the Foundation of Medical Law and Bioethics of Ukraine.
+From 2012 to 2015, she worked as a leading researcher at the Research Institute of Legal Support of Innovative Development of the National Academy of Legal Sciences of Ukraine.
+From 2016 to 2019, she served as an arbitrator of the International Commercial Arbitration Court at the Ukrainian Chamber of Commerce and Industry.
+During the same period, she was also a member of the Scientific Advisory Board at the Supreme Court of Ukraine.

 Political activity

-In 2018, she became an advisor to Volodymyr Zelensky on legal issues.
-In the election headquarters of the presidential candidate Volodymyr Zelensky was an expert on the reform of the judicial system.
+In 2018, she became an advisor to Volodymyr Zelenskyy on legal issues.
+In the election headquarters of then-presidential candidate Zelenskyy was an expert on the reform of the judicial system.

-In the parliamentary elections of 2019, she was included in the list of political party “Servant of the People” number 3 in the list.
+In the parliamentary elections of 2019, she was included in the list of political party "Servant of the People" number 3 in the list.

-On July 21, 2019, she was elected to the Verkhovna Rada of Ukraine of the IX convocation.
-On August 29, 2019, she took the oath of the MP of Ukraine.
+On 21 July 2019, she was elected to the Verkhovna Rada as a Member of Parliament for the Servant of the People party of the IX convocation.
+On 29 August 2019, she took the oath to function as MP, ending her term on 14 January 2020.

-Iryna Venediktova became the Chairman of the Parliamentary Committee on Legal Policy.
-The Verkhovna Rada Committee in which she was the head of was the main committee in the adoption of the law “On Amendments to Article 80 of the Constitution of Ukraine (regarding the immunity of MPs of Ukraine)”.
+Venediktova became the Chairman of the Parliamentary Committee on Legal Policy from 29 August 2019 to 27 December 2019.
+The Verkhovna Rada Committee in which she was the head of was the main committee in the adoption of the law "On Amendments to Article 80 of the Constitution of Ukraine (regarding the immunity of MPs of Ukraine)".